 Within 1 week Participate in consultation for completion of Impact Statement by the CA. Establish LRCG subcommittees, if needed, based on the 4 environments: social, built, economic and natural, and determine functions and membership.
 Refer to the State EM Local Recovery Guidelines, Appendix Seven: Sample Recovery Subcommittee Role Statements.
 Depending on extent of the damage, the LRC and LRCG should develop an Operational Recovery Plan which determines the objectives, recovery requirements, governance arrangements, resources and priorities that is specific to the event.
 Refer to the State EM Local Recovery Guidelines, Appendix Six: Operational Recovery Plan Template.
 If the event has been proclaimed an eligible natural disaster under the Disaster Recovery Funding Arrangements - WA, be aware of process requirements for eligible assistance measures.
 Liaise with DA and recovery agencies to coordinate local management of recovery process.

-Task Description Complete Within 1 to 12 months (or longer-term recovery) cont.
-Promote community engagement in recovery planning including involvement in the development of the Local Recovery Plan, which may also improve confidence in recovery and generate a sense of ownership for the Plan, as well as increasing recovery awareness.
+TASK DESCRIPTION COMPLE Within 1 to 12 months (or longer-term recovery) cont Promote community engagement in recovery planning including involvement in the development of the Local Recovery Plan, which may also improve confidence in recovery and generate a sense of ownership for the Plan, as well as increasing recovery awareness.
 Ensure the completed Local Recovery Plan clearly identifies recovery and operational arrangements such as: any agreements made between local governments or emergency management; roles; responsibilities; and records of all recovery expenditure and resources used.
 Determine longer-term recovery strategies that include psychosocial support.
 Debrief recovery agencies and staff.
-Implement transitioning to mainstream services in consultation with the local government or the State Recovery Coordinator, if applicable.
-Evaluate effectiveness of recovery within 12 months of the emergency, including: lessons identified and implementation of projects/plans/training to address the lessons developing recovery strategies/programs/training and education, in consultation with the community, that strengthens community preparedness and resilience for future events.
-Recovery communication and community engagement - throughout the recovery effort Effective recovery communication addresses, at a minimum: the how: community meetings, printed materials, noticeboards, websites, social media, etc. the who: wide variety of groups, including special needs groups the what: what has happened, what are the issues, what services/information are available the where: provide information any place where people spontaneously/normally congregate.
+Implement transitioning to mainstream services in consultation with the local government or Implement transitioning to mainstream services in consultation with the local government or the State Recovery Coordinator, if applicable.